What is stress?

 Melisa Y. and Sophia B.: „How do you personally deal with stress?“

-Renate Freisler: "I see stressful situations as feasible challenges that I can use to grow.
-I am aware of my resources and successes, pay attention to constructive thoughts and live healthy.
-Lots of exercise, nutrition and relaxation are three important companions.
-For me it’s about seeing your own learning opportunities.”
+Renate Freisler: „I see stressful situations as manageable challenges that I can grow from.
+I make myself aware of my resources and successes, pay attention to constructive thoughts and live healthily.
+Plenty of exercise, nutrition and relaxation are three important companions.
+For me, it's about seeing my own learning opportunities.“

-Melisa Y. and Sophia B.: "What exactly is your job?
-What's the name of your job?"
+Melisa Y. and Sophia B.: „What exactly is your job?
+What is your job called?“

 Renate Freisler: „I am a ‚business coach, trainer and author‘

-Renate Freisler: "From companies, managers and employees, private individuals and the self-employed, male and female in roughly equal proportions, aged 30 - 60 years."
+Renate Freisler: „From companies, managers and employees, private individuals and the self-employed, female and male in roughly equal proportions, aged between 30 and 60.“

-Melisa Y. and Sophia B.: "What problems do your clients have in general?"
+Melisa Y. and Sophia B.: „What kind of problems do your clients generally have?“

-Renate Freisler: "High levels of workload and stress, one's own needs are neglected, growing into the new role as manager, many changes in the company, e.g. B. Agility, transformation, strengthening self-confidence, professional reorientation, strengthening resilience (mental resilience), burnout prevention or reintegration, work organization, since Corona, the topic of home office/mobile working/dissolution of boundaries has also become stronger.
+Renate Freisler: „High workloads and stress, neglecting one's own needs, growing into the new role as a manager, many changes in the company, e.g. agility, transformation, strengthening self-confidence, professional reorientation, strengthening resilience (psychological resistance), burn-out prevention or reintegration, work organization, since Corona the topic of home office/mobile working/demarcation has also become stronger.“

 Free initial consultation